Applied-Scientific-Research/Omega2D/README.md

 ## To do
 Tasks to consider or implement:

-* Use steady_clock instead of system_clock for timing
-* Use OpenMP for VRM
 * Move boundary conditions to their own class, with normal and tangential vels, inlets/outlets, constant/formula, etc.
 * Add support for NACA wings to be created by reading geometry files in standard formats - this might mean enabling Kutta points (reactive Points)
 * Add an openmp setting to the CPU execution environment, to show the effects of multithreading